coq/coq/doc/sphinx/language/core/definitions.rst

    If :n:`@reduce` is present then :n:`@ident` is bound to the result of the specified computation on :n:`@term`.

+   If :n:`@fixannot` is present, the definition is supposed to be recursive and the command behaves as if a :cmd:`Fixpoint`.

+   If :n:`@decl_notation` is present, a notation is defined at the same time (see :ref:`simultaneous-definition-and-notation`).

    If :n:`@term` is omitted, :n:`@type` is required and Rocq enters proof mode.
    This can be used to define a term incrementally, in particular by relying on the :tacn:`refine` tactic.
    In this case, the proof should normally be terminated with :cmd:`Defined`.
 See :ref:`proof-editing-mode`.

+   When several declaration bodies are given, the command declares a recursive definition as if using :cmd:`Fixpoint` or :cmd:`CoFixpoint`, trying to decide automatically if the recursion is guarded inductively or coinductively.

    The attributes :attr:`local`, :attr:`universes(polymorphic)`,
    :attr:`program` (see :ref:`program_definition`), :attr:`canonical`,